 This particular template is specifically oriented towards development tasks which include a significant software development component.
 It covers many other things besides, but it is not intended to be applicable when the software development component is absent.

 0.4 Related documents

-Within that, the following documents WORKERare specifically related to the System Requirement document.
+The following documents for the WORKER Project concerned are specifically related to each System Requirement document.